jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 // ---------------------------- model specialitis --------------------------- //
-The application of curvature results to real-world scenarios necessitates analysis of additional structural features.
+The application of curvature outcomes to real-world scenarios necessitates analysis of additional structural features.
 For that @fig_44 shall be viewed.
 @fig_44 presents the first-order derivatives of displacement (strain) with enhanced scaling to identify critical wing regions that warrant particular attention in simulation result interpretation.

 #figure(